 To attract more organic traffic, you need a sound SEO strategy.
-However, in putting together your SEO toolbox, it’s easy to overlook simple yet effective practices that draw visitors to your site – and keep them around.
+However, in putting together your SEO toolbox, alone or with the help of an SEO consultant, it’s easy to overlook simple yet effective practices that draw visitors to your site – and keep them around.

 Inner links fall into this category.
 They are often neglected by bloggers and site owners, who fail to appreciate their true value.